 The legal tender in use today is provided as a duty, an obligation of the U.S.G., born from the outlawing and confiscation of gold as money back in 1933.
 People with and without bank accounts surrendered their gold property and received the legal tender as replacement property.
 The legal tender system today is an extension of that time.
 That time has obscured the legal tender's gold origins, existing as the people's property first, makes it no less our property in the present, and the banking system's legal obligation to provide either upon demand or over time, the fruits of our labor as represented by those deposit accounts, our legal tender property.
 It was our money/property first.

-Note: Deposit accounts are nothing more than bank managed records of legal claims held by account holders against the legal tender money (checkable deposits) that is supposed to be in the bank's vault.
+Note: Bank deposit accounts are nothing more than bank managed records of legal claims held by account holders against the legal tender money (checkable deposits) that is supposed to be in the bank's vault.
 That's why deposit accounts are categorized as liabilities of the banks and why account holders are designated as "the creditor" and banks are designated as "the debtor" in all deposit account contracts.
-A deposit account (a.k.a. bank debt) is not, and cannot be money in and of itself.
+A deposit account (a.k.a. record of bank debt) is not, and cannot be money in and of itself.